-Tips to consider.
-Do the presentation onsite or online, but with ALL stakeholders and or decision-makers available.
-Have 2 or three pricing options available based on how aggressive they can be towards achieving their goals.
+- Tips to consider: Do the presentation onsite or online, but with ALL stakeholders and or decision-makers available.
+Have two or three pricing options available based on how aggressive they can be towards achieving their goals.
 Keep need, ambition and growth central at this stage.
 The outcome should be a verbal agreement to commit to a scheduled decision call or you’re parting ways.
 Difficult but even at this stage the prospect may not be fully committed.

-Set the expectations, structure the call so that you accurately position the next steps including post-purchase onboarding and handle any objections.
+- Set the expectations, structure the call so that you accurately position next steps, including post-purchase onboarding, and handle any objections.

 Measuring your sales conversion rates for success

 The best salespeople will measure their activity.
 Not just for reporting the numbers, but for benchmarking their success in order to improve.
-Sales isn’t a career where you can get by, especially as a lot of the jobs are tied to performance-based commissions.
+Sales isn’t a career where you can get by, especially as most are tied to performance-based commissions.